Ruoxi-Li0351/Ruoxi-Li0351.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I will be on the job market this fall.
+-I will be on the job market this fall.

-I'm a sixth-year math PhD student at the University of Pittsburgh, under the guidance of <a href="https://www.mathematics.pitt.edu/people/roman-fedorov"> Roman Fedorov</a>.
+-I'm a sixth-year math PhD student at the University of Pittsburgh, under the guidance of <a href="https://www.mathematics.pitt.edu/people/roman-fedorov"> Roman Fedorov</a>.
 Before that, I received my bachelor's degree from Nankai University and master's degree from University of Illinois Urbana-Champaign.

-My research focuses on algebraic geometry, especially motivic classes of moduli stacks.
+-My research focuses on algebraic geometry, especially motivic classes of moduli stacks.
 I am currently interested in Serre polynomials of character varieties and motives of moduli stacks.

 TRIVIA.
 There are at least two more Ruoxis working in algebraic geometry:
 <a href="https://sites.google.com/view/liruoxi"> Ruoxi Li at UIUC</a>